-suggesting he had tapes of conversations with fired FBI Director James Comey -- a statement many interpreted as a threat.
+President Trump suggested that he had taped conversations with fired FBI Director James Comey -- a statement many interpreted as a threat

 “I’m going leave it to the President to talk about and defend his tweets,” Ryan said, emphasizing that he is working on other issues that matter to his constituents, such as health care and tax reform.

 “I hate picking a bone with Paul Ryan, he’s a friend of mine, but I think he needs to walk and chew gum at the same time,” Navarro said.

 “I think you can applaud President Trump’s efforts on health care if that’s where you lie.
 I think you can applaud his his naming of Neil Gorsuch to the Supreme Court, but I think when he does something like make a veiled threat against the former FBI Director… I think people expect for leaders to step up and condemn that,” she added.

 “That you are a Republican leader does not mean you are a cult member of the Donald Trump cult.
 It means that you call them as you see receive them,” she insisted.